 The apprenticeship runs from February 24, 2020 to November 27, 2020.
 Apprentices will fulfill their roles five days per week, including weekend rotations.

-Applications must be received by September 21, 2019.
+The application deadline was September 21, 2019.
 Interviews will be held beginning October 7 and finalists will be asked to visit the farm in person before December 1.
 (If a visit is not possible, finalists may participate in a Skype interview).
 Final decisions and notifications will be made on December 5.

 Up to eight apprentices will be selected for the 2020 class, divided between crops and livestock.